Estrada Real: Definition

 The name refers to the land that Portuguese colonial administrators had chosen to improve communication, settlement, and the economic exploitation of Brazil’s resources and of its other colonies.
 To protect colonial assets from piracy and smuggling, these roads became the only authorized paths for the movement of people and goods.
 Opening other routes constituted a crime of lèse-majesté.
 It was similar to the Spanish "Caminos Reales" (Royal Paths) or Spanish colonial Puerto Rico's "Carretera Militar" (Military Roads), which ensured the flow of goods and the movement of troops in the colonies.

 From the second half of the eighteenth century, there was a decline in mineral production in the captaincy of Minas Gerais, the main source of gold mining in Brazil at the time, that led to an increase of fiscal policy and local dissatisfaction with the crown which culminated in a failed independence movement in 1789.
 Later on, with the Independence of Brazil in the early nineteenth century, these paths became free, thus building, with the wealth provided by coffee plantations, the main thrust of urbanization in Brazil's southeast.

+The modern Estrada Real tourist route is commonly divided into four main paths: the Caminho Velho, the Caminho Novo, the Caminho dos Diamantes and the Caminho do Sabarabuçu.